-25In this model revenue per worker is an increasing function of φ because the fixed cost of production is in units of labor.
-The model in Section 5 generates variation in revenue per worker across firms through another channel.
+&lt;sup>5 $^{25}$ In this model, revenue per worker is an increasing function of $\varphi$ because the fixed cost of production is in units of labour.
+The model in Section 4 generates variation in revenue per worker across firms through another channel.

-the results in Proposition (1) should apply to the long-run distribution.
 Nevertheless, given the high rate of product turnover observed in the data, the effects of changes in parameters may be detectable even in the short-run.